A broader context

 e.
 The government

-3. Business in its international economic context (At least 1 course)
+Section B: Business in its international economic context - Students must take at least one (1 course)

 All businesses, no matter how small, engage in an increasingly globalized economy.
 This requirement introduces students to some of the legal complexity businesses face in the international environment.
 Students must take one of the courses listed below.